Easter is yet another holiday where being vegan is a piece of cake (or a jagged piece of chocolate egg).

 Organic fair-trade (also certified kosher) chocolatier, Sjaaks’s mouth-watering chocolates can be ordered online and delivered anywhere within the USA.
 If they delivered to the UK, we would have filled our online baskets with their Peanut Butter Eggs and Almond Butter Bunnies.

 Lindt has stores all over the world, including in Europe, Asia, and Australasia, and they also sell products in selected supermarkets.
 Their dark chocolate foil bunnies are totally vegan and have been a staple of Easter celebrations for years.

 Also, check out the “Free From” ranges in your local supermarkets and health-food stores as they usually carry a vegan chocolate bunny or two around this time of year.

 HOT CROSS BUNS

 If you’re based in the UK, Australia, or New Zealand, you probably can’t imagine an Easter without hot cross buns.
 And you don’t have to!
 Keep an eye out for accidentally vegan hot cross buns in your local supermarkets (especially own-brand buns).
 Alternatively, you can make your own vegan hot cross buns with Veganuary’s recipe!

 Credit: by CHLOE.

 We searched high and low for a vegan version of the American fave, Peeps (marshmallows shaped into everything Easter.
 Think chicks and rabbits.), to no avail.
-However, we did find this delicious sounding recipe by by CHLOE. and are keeping our fingers crossed that by CHLOE (who have restaurants in the UK and the USA) will get their Peeps on this Easter, as they have in previous years.
+However, we did find this delicious sounding recipe by by CHLOE.

 See, vegan is easy peasy!
 How about giving it a go and signing up with Veganuary today?